useflyyer/flyyer-docs/guides/javascript/flyyer-js.md

 </TabItem>
 </Tabs>

-### 2. Generate smart image URLs for your meta-tags
+### 2. Format Flyyer CDN URLs for your meta-tags

 [Find your project identifier here](https://flyyer.io/dashboard/_/projects/_/integrate?ref=docs).
 If you don't have a project yet, [create one here](https://flyyer.io/get-started?ref=docs).

-Now you can generate smart image URLs like shown below.
+Now you can format Flyyer CDN URLs like shown below.

 ```js
 import { Flyyer } from "@flyyer/flyyer";